-How Durable Is Powder Coating?
+How Durable Is Powder Coating and What Affects Its Lifespan?

 Manufacturers across multiple industries have come to rely on powder coating to provide reliable, durable finishes for their products.
-Powder coating is a highly effective method to seal components in order to protect them from the elements and regular wear and tear.
+Powder coating is a highly effective method to seal components to protect them from the elements and regular wear and tear.

-Yet, is powder coating durable enough for your specific applications?
+Yet is powder coating durable enough for your specific applications?
 It depends a great deal on the type of coatings you select, as well as the conditions under which your product will be used.
 Read on to learn how well various powder coatings can stand up to abuse.

 What is Powder Coating?

 Before discussing powder coating durability, it’s important to understand what powder coating is and how to apply it.
-Unlike liquid paints, this surface protector begins as a dry mixture of powdered polymers, pigments and other additives.
+Unlike liquid paints, this surface protector begins as a dry mixture of powdered polymers, pigments, and other additives.
 It is applied to a product using a spray gun, which gives each particle an electrostatic charge to ensure that it adheres to every nook and cranny of the component.

 After the part is completely covered, it enters a curing oven.
 There, intense heat melts the polymers and causes them to form the finished coat.
 Not only does this process involve less waste than traditional liquid spraying operations, but the lack of solvents also means it is friendlier to the environment.